chengkuangan/pgwdemo/README.md

 * You need to have openssl and keytool installed on your PC.
 The installer uses openssl and keytool to automate the RHSSO certs and keys creations.
 * You should have Prometheus Operator installed.
 * Pre-created the necessary OCP projects for RHSSO and the application project.
+* PVs are required.
+I have no time to list them all here.
+The best is to configure dynamic storage class in OpenShift which we will not worry how many PVs we need to provide.

 ### Installation Steps